 - You'll get an extended warranty or purchase protection: Some issuers offer benefits like extended warranties or purchase protections on products bought with their cards.
 These perks can be especially helpful with expensive items like TVs or international trips.

-When putting large purchases on a credit card is probably a bad idea
+When putting large purchases on a credit card could be a bad idea

 Putting large expenses on your credit card is probably a bad idea if:

 You'll start to accrue interest on the item: More expensive items will mean more interest to pay if you don't pay off the balance in full and on time.
 If you're already carrying a balance month to month, you should focus on paying it down rather than increasing it.

 It will hurt your credit: Depending on your credit limit and the cost of the item, you could raise your credit utilization ratio, which could potentially damage your credit score.

 What types of big purchases do people frequently put on cards?

 Common big purchases people put on credit cards include travel costs (i.e. flights and hotels), electronics, furniture and car rentals.

 Best types of credit cards to use for big purchases